Mediterránea zellige tile collection designed for todobarro by Carlos Jimenez and Damian Lopez, showcasing contemporary mosaic patterns.

 “Reimagining zellige”

-Is it possible to create contemporary designs when working with a millenary artisanal technique?
-That was the question we asked ourselves when we started learning about the geometry in the Alhambra and about the zellige.
+We approached this project with a fundamental question: is it possible to create contemporary designs using a millenary artisanal technique?
+To find the answer, we immersed ourselves in the geometry of the Alhambra and the intricate world of zellige.

 Design: Carlos Jiménez & Damián López